Wood finishing: Planning the finish

-Planning for wood finishing also involves being aware of how the finishing process influences the end result.
+Planning for wood finishing also involves being aware of how the finishing process influences the result.
 Careful handling of the wood is needed to avoid dents, scratches and soiling with dirt.
 Wood should be marked for cutting using pencil rather than ink; however, avoid hard or soft pencil.
 HB is recommend for face work and 2H for joint work.
 Care should be taken to avoid squeeze-out of glue from joints because the glue will reduce absorption of stain and finish.
 Any excess glue should be carefully removed to avoid further damage to the wood.

 Wood’s moisture content affects the staining of wood.
 Changes in wood moisture content can result in swelling and shrinkage of wood which can stress and crack coatings.
 Both problems can be avoided by storing wood indoors in an environment where it can equilibriate to a recommended moisture content (6 to 8%) that is similar to that of the intended end use of the furniture.

 Finally, consideration needs to be given to whether the finished wood will come into contact with food, in which case a food-safe finish should be used, local environmental regulations governing the use of finishes, and recycling of finished wood at the end of its life.